OUR Student Ambassadors

 Shani Inbari

 How/Why Research?
-I knew coming into college wanted to get involved in a very interdisciplinary field because I was not entirely sure of the path I wanted to take at Carolina.
+I knew coming into college that I wanted to get involved in a very interdisciplinary field because I was not entirely sure of the path I wanted to take at Carolina.
 My lab, the Axtman lab, fits perfectly into that because it has aspects of neuroscience, biology, and chemistry all intertwined, allowing me to see the different sides of their research pursuit.
 I did a lot of research on the BBSP (Biological and Biomedical Sciences Program) website until I found a few labs that I was interested in.
 From there, I emailed professors (both in graduate and undergraduate school) until eventually I received an email back, inviting me to meet with them and eventually join their group.

 Research Experience: In my lab, I study the application of chemical probes on cell-based assays and the effect of these chemicals on the cells’ viability and signaling, which can be later utilized to optimize drug production and find cures for different diseases like Alzheimer’s Disease or ALS.
 This process is teaching me a lot about this specific topic but also the overall scientific method and how research looks in a professional setting (something very different than what I thought it would look like initially).